Can I Ship a Leased Car to Hawaii

 - Make sure the emergency brake works properly

-- The vehicle must not have any cracks or damages on neither the windshields nor windows.
+- The vehicle must not have any cracks or damages on either the windshields or windows.

 - The vehicle must have only a quarter tank of gas